Conservatory Water: History

 Since the 1860s, children had sailed their model yachts at the pond.
 Later, the naturalistic water lily pond was reshaped as a model boat pond loosely based on that of one in the Jardin du Luxembourg, in Paris.

 The formally shaped shallow basin is set in a molded curb of "Atlantic Blue" granite, which replaced a concrete curb in 2000.
 It is home water to a flotilla of model sailboats.
 The model sailboats were made familiar in the pages of E.B.
 White's children's realistic fantasy novel Stuart Little (1945) about a mouse-like human boy who sailed his ship on Conservatory Water.
 The novel was recreated in the popular family animated/live-action comedy 1999 film of the same name.
 Model boat rentals were unavailable from 2020 to 2023 due to the COVID-19 pandemic.
+In 2026, the Central Park Conservancy announced that Conservancy Water would be closed for repairs during the 2027 season.
+The restoration would include draining the pond and renovating the Kerbs Boathouse.
+The pond was to be drained in 2026, and the boathouse was to be closed for renovations the next year; both projects were planned to be completed in 2028.